 We are moving into the realm of self-tuning databases and Microsoft’s interpretation of it called Automatic Tuning.
 Some may look at this as a threat to the DBA role but it is not.
 Its goal is to do basic tuning for you, hence allowing you to free up some time to spend elsewhere.

 Microsoft has developed complex algorithms for this feature, it is not as simple as something like the well-known Database Tuning Advisor.
 As you can see from the following screenshot there are many components to it.

 It is fundamentally built on a process called Learn, Adapt and Verify.
 There are three areas that automatic tuning operates in, these being:

 - FORCE LAST GOOD PLAN – Sometimes known as Automatic Plan Regression Correction, it will know when your query is using a regressed plan and opt to use the last known good one.

-- CREATE INDEX that identifies the indexes that may improve performance of your workload, creates the indexes, and verifies that they improve performance of the queries.
+- CREATE INDEX that identifies the indexes that may improve the performance of your workload, creates the indexes, and verifies that they improve the performance of the queries.
 This only applies to non-clustered indexes.